Education Inclusion Development

 Our Early Development Groups, based at our Centre in Bingley, are for babies and young children with Down syndrome aged birth to 5/6 years and their parents and carers.

-The intervention uses fun activities over a two hour period to work on sitting, interacting, looking & listening skills, feeding, drinking, early number skills and speech & language development using lots of singing and signing.
+The five year intervention programme, developed by Dr Wendy Uttley, uses fun activities over a two hour period to work on sitting and other early motor skills, interacting, looking & listening skills, feeding, drinking, early number skills and speech & language development using lots of singing and signing.
 Babies up to 12 months are welcome to come along with their parents to chat and join in the second hour of our youngest group.

 The sessions start promptly at 10am, and at the first session we will take a photo of your child and a photo of you.
 These will then be used at the start of every session to work on recognition, signing and eventually memory skills and matching skills.